What Is Psychoanalysis And How Can It Benefit Me?

 Psychodynamic psychotherapy concepts were developed by esteemed psychologist Sigmund Freud, whose psychological therapies were seminal in the field.
 Freud believed that the mind was like an iceberg: the conscious, or visible, portion is only a small part.
 Our formative experiences, socialization, trauma, and internal biases all build up a subconscious portion that drives most of our behavior.

 The psychoanalytic approach is more than a theory.
-In modern psychology also includes a set of therapies based on the idea that these subconscious ideas need to be brought to light.
+Modern psychology also includes a set of therapies based on the idea that these subconscious ideas need to be brought to light.
 This can lessen their impact on behavior.
 For example, identifying the root cause of a phobia can help the patient overcome their fear.
 This approach reflects a shift away from the historical beliefs that imbalanced fluids or energies led to mental illness.
-It’s simple psychology.

 What happens during psychoanalysis?